GitHub Copilot vs JetBrains AI Assistant

 Cons

-- Requires subscription with recurring costs
+- Requires paid subscription in addition to IDE license costs

 Conclusion